 All staff will be given the School e-Safety Policy and its importance explained.

 Staff should be aware that Internet traffic can be monitored and traced to the individual user.

 Parents’ attention will be drawn to the School e-Safety Policy in newsletters, the school brochure and on the school Web site.

 Failure to Comply

-Failure to comply in any way with this policy will be considered a serious risk to health & safety and all incidents of non-compliance will be investigated by a senior member of staff.
+Failure to comply in any way with this policy will be considered a serious risk to health & safety and all incidents of non-compliance will be investigated by the Principal or the E-Safety Co-ordinator.